Blogs

 avatar

-Agility is a character quality that enables us to represent Jesus in the world today.
+Frugality is a quality that enables us to represent Jesus in the world today.

 John Shirk